4d/docs/website/translated_docs/es/API/collectionClass.md

 If the collection contains elements of different types, they are first grouped by type and sorted afterwards.
 Types are returned in the following order:

 1.  null
-2.  booleans
+2.  booleanos
 3.  strings
 4.  numbers
-5.  objects
+5.  objetos
 6.  collections
-7.  dates
+7.  fechas

 #### Ejemplo 1